lschierer/RUT/packages/luke/20050708/a-religion-of-peace.md

 ---

-title: A religion of peace?
+title: "A religion of peace?"
 date: 2005-07-08 21:19:52
 tags:
   -  morality-religion